Q: Why is Olin requiring COVID-19 tests for asymptomatic people in the campus community?

 Q: What is CoVerified?

 A: The CoVerified app lets you schedule COVID-19 tests, receive results, and complete your required daily health screening.
-It is also the app that students and employees will use to schedule routine COVID-19 tests.
+It is also the app that students and employees use to schedule routine COVID-19 tests.

 Q: Does the CoVerified app track my location?